Chart Color Schemes

 Population

-Population growth drivers in Balmoral are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Balmoral are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Balmoral's population is estimated at around 4,530, reflecting an increase of 357 people since the 2021 Census.
-This growth represents an 8.6% increase from the previous population count of 4,173.
-AreaSearch validated this estimate following examination of the latest ERP data release by the ABS (June 2024) and additional 45 new addresses since the Census date.
-This results in a density ratio of 3,566 persons per square kilometer, placing Balmoral in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth was primarily driven by natural growth contributing approximately 52.0% of overall population gains during recent periods.
-Other drivers such as overseas migration and interstate migration were also positive factors.
+Balmoral (Qld) statistical area (Lv2)'s population is estimated at around 4,512 as of Nov 2025.
+This reflects an increase of 339 people since the 2021 Census, which reported a population of 4,173 people.
+The change is inferred from AreaSearch's estimate of resident population at 4,493 following examination of ABS's latest ERP data release (June 2024) and an additional 45 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,552 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Balmoral's 8.1% growth since census positions it within 1.6 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
+Population growth was primarily driven by natural growth contributing approximately 52.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

 Frequently Asked Questions - Population